SHARE THE ARTICLE ON

 The best way to create a quantitative survey is by using online survey tools that offer a diverse range of question types.
 This way you can choose which quantitative question would best serve the purpose of your survey.

-Now let’s dive into the different quantitative research questions examples.
+Now let’s dive into the different types of quantitative research questions.

-Now we’ll look at some quantitative research questions examples:
+Let’s take a look at some examples of quantitative research questions

 It simply implies that you want to gather information about variables that you are trying to quantify or measure.
 Descriptive research questions help gather a customer’s opinion about variables you want to measure.